TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   Alabama Senate Special Election - Moore vs. JonesFOX News
+*   Alabama Senate Special Election - Moore vs. JonesGravis
+    *   Jones47
+    *   Moore42Jones +5
+*   President Trump Job ApprovalHarvard-Harris
-    *   Moore42
+    *   Approve41
-    *   Jones50Jones +8
+    *   Disapprove59Disapprove +18
 *   President Trump Job ApprovalGallup
     *   Approve37
-    *   Disapprove57Disapprove +20
+    *   Disapprove56Disapprove +19
 *   President Trump Job ApprovalRasmussen Reports
-    *   Approve41
-    *   Disapprove57Disapprove +16
-*   President Trump Job ApprovalMarist
-    *   Approve39
+    *   Approve42
-    *   Disapprove55Disapprove +16
+    *   Disapprove56Disapprove +14

 More Latest Polls In The News

+*   Roy Moore's Wife: Trump "Owes Us A Thank You," "Have You Noticed You're Not Hearing Much About Russia?"
+*   Mnuchin: "We're Getting The Federal Government Out Of The Business Of Subsidizing States" With High Local Taxes
+*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
 *   Hatch Blows Up On Dem Sen. Brown: Tired Of "That Crap" That Republicans Only Help The Rich
-*   Sen. Hirono: I Hope Franken Accusations Lead To "Institutional And Cultural Change" in Congress
-*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
 *   Hillary Clinton: Prosecuting Me Would Be "Like Some Dictatorship, Like Some Authoritarian Regime"
-*   UCLA Basketball Players Thank President Trump For Getting Them Out Of Chinese Prison Sentence

 *   Politics
 *   Policy